lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 Option 2: JSON files
 ====================

 Ansible outputs information to several JSON files used by Open edX.
-If you'd prefer not to edit Ansible configuration, you can edit these files directly.
+If you prefer not to edit the Ansible configuration, you can edit these files directly.
 However, every time you update Open edX, your edits will be overwritten by Ansible.
 As a result, we recommend setting your YouTube API key in Ansible's configuration instead.

-To set your YouTube API key by editing JSON files, follow these instructions:
+To set your YouTube API key by editing JSON files, follow these steps:

 #.
 Find the `edx-platform`_ repository on your Open edX server.
 If you are
    running devstack or fullstack, this will be ``/edx/app/edxapp/edx-platform``.